 - Multiple sources of data are used for the purposes of the evaluation.

-- In the process of evaluation, children's gains over time are emphasized.
+- In the process of evaluation, infants' and toddlers' gains over time are emphasized.

 - The results of the evaluation are shared with others in the program.